 Research Grants Program

 Research grants develop practices that contribute to an integrated pest management (IPM) system to reduce use of high-risk pesticides and their unanticipated impacts on public health and the environment.
 These IPM systems may be promoted in the future through DPRís Alliance Grant Program, which emphasizes outreach and implementation.
+Project proposals are reviewed by the departmentís Pest Management Advisory Committee.

 - The application submission period is closed.
 The project solicitation notice for 2015/2016 grants is scheduled to be issued in early September 2014.